ICPO: Intrinsic Confidence-Driven Group Relative Preference Optimization for Efficient Reinforcement Learning: Experiments

 Furthermore, ICPO continues to demonstrate its versatility and robustness on both the Qwen2.5-7B-Instruct model and the Qwen3-4B-base model.
 Whether applied to interactive models emphasizing instruction-following capabilities or foundational reasoning models focusing on thinking abilities, ICPO can seamlessly adapt and effectively enhance their performance in core tasks.

-It is noteworthy that GRPO training on Qwen2.5-7B-Instruct shows sustained performance decline in later stages (as shown in Figure~\ref{fig5}), whereas ICPO maintains stable exploration.
-This relates to reduced in-group reward variance caused by the enhanced performance of instruction-tuned models, further validating the robustness and anti-degradation benefits of intrinsic confidence-driven mechanism in coarse-grained reward scenarios.
+Notably, GRPO training on Qwen2.5-7B-Inst. shows sustained performance decline in later stages (as shown in Figure~\ref{fig5}), whereas ICPO maintains stable exploration.
+We attribute this to the substantial performance improvement of the instruction-tuned model, which results in smaller or even zero relative advantages among responses within groups.
+This further validating the robustness and anti-degradation benefits of intrinsic confidence-driven mechanism in extremely sparse reward scenarios.